papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 ### Requirements
 - Access to Pivotal Ops Manager UI with PKS tile deployed
 - SSH Access to Pivotal Ops Manager
-- A K8s cluster in PKS
+- A K8s cluster deployed in PKS

 ### Login to BOSH Director